1125+

 Drystone walls, still found in some parts of Bermuda, are limestone walls made without mortar.

 Dancers similar to those in Africa and certain parts of the Caribbean, from black families.
 They dance at certain times of the year and on special days.
-They appear in the 2003 Edinburgh Tattoo.
+In 2018 there were 6 Bermudian Gombey troupes.
+They appeared in the 2003 Edinburgh Tattoo.
 The word Gombey comes from the African Bantu language and means both rhythm and drum.
-Noteworthy and quoteworthy are the books "The Bermuda Gombey; Bermuda's Unique Dance Heritage" by Louise A. Jackson and "Bermuda: Traditions and Tastes" by Judith Watson.
+Noteworthy and quote-worthy are the books "The Bermuda Gombey; Bermuda's Unique Dance Heritage" by Louise A. Jackson and "Bermuda: Traditions and Tastes" by Judith Watson.

 Always in March - from Harvard University.
-Annual visit to Bermuda.
-Sponsored by the Bermuda Government's Department of Tourism.
-Ticket prices and times and information at phone 295-1727.
+Annual visit to Bermuda for over 50 years.
+Sponsored by the Bermuda Government's Department of Tourism which later became the Bermuda Tourism Authority.

 An annual favorite, a different location each year over several miles of flat and hilly areas in places usually barred to the general public, run by the Bermuda National Trust.
 Walking shoes with non-slip tread are recommended.
 No dogs or wheeled vehicles (such as mountain bikes and strollers).